Coronavirus toll at 1100 GMT Monday

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-Based on latest reports, the countries with the most new deaths were United States with 1,957, followed by United Kingdom with 563 and Mexico with 502.
+Based on latest reports, the countries with the most new deaths were United States with 2,109 new deaths, followed by United Kingdom with 671 and Brazil with 551.

-The country with the highest number of deaths compared population is Belgium with 173 fatalities per 100,000 inhabitants, followed by Slovenia with 144, Bosnia-Herzegovina with 132, Italy 130, and Republic of North Macedonia 126.
+The country with the highest number of deaths compared to population is Belgium with 176 fatalities per 100,000 inhabitants, followed by Slovenia with 153, Italy 136, Czech Republic 135, and Bosnia-Herzegovina 134.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.